avolabs-io/gnosis-app-pool-together/README.md

 ## Features

-Using this safe app users can buy tickets for community approved prize pools, giving them a chance to win the weekly prize for those pools.
+Using this Safe App users can buy tickets for community approved prize pools, giving them a chance to win the weekly prize for those pools.
 They can also withdraw their tickets, and view the current dollar estimate of the prizes.

 ## Local Development